Involuntary Withdrawal Regulation 807

 3. Following this meeting the Panel may either continue or cancel the interim withdrawal.

-4. If the interim withdrawal is canceled, the involuntary withdrawal procedures described in this policy may still be continued.
+4. If the interim withdrawal is canceled, the involuntary withdrawal procedures described in this regulation may still be continued.

 5. If the interim withdrawal remains in effect, every effort must be made to expedite the involuntary withdrawal process.